shoppingflux/php-feed-generator/readme.md

 - A `price`
 - A `quantity`

-Your data source must contains those information, or you can hardcode some of them during feed generator.
+Your data source must contains those information, or you can hardcode some of them during feed generation.

 First, you should creates an instance of `ShoppingFeed\Feed\ProductFeed` and configure it according your needs